dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actors-background.md

 * By default, actors are randomly placed into pods resulting in uniform distribution.
 * Because actors are randomly placed, it should be expected that actor operations always require network communication, including serialization and deserialization of method call data, incurring latency and overhead.

 Note: The Dapr actor Placement service is only used for actor placement and therefore is not needed if your services are not using Dapr actors.
-The Placement service can run in all hosting environments for example, self hosted, Kubernetes
+The Placement service can run in all hosting environments for example, self hosted or Kubernetes.

 ## Actor communication

-You can interact with Dapr to invoke the actor method by calling HTTP/gRPC endpoint
+You can interact with Dapr to invoke the actor method by calling HTTP/gRPC endpoint.

 ```bash
 POST/GET/PUT/DELETE http://localhost:3500/v1.0/actors/<actorType>/<actorId>/<method/state/timers/reminders>